Licence Plate Recognition System

 ✓ Ticket recreation within the searchable database

 ✓ License number printed on tickets

 ✓ Parking duration calculation

 ✓ Statistical reports

-A: The vehicles license number is assigned a ticket printed and retrieved at the parking lot’s entry and/or exit columns.
+A: The vehicles license plate number is assigned to a ticket printed and retrieved at the parking lot’s entry and/or exit columns.

 For each movement, the LPRS stores the following information:

 - Date and time